 water (for the dressing)

 Finely chop the garlic (or use a garlic press).
 In a medium saucepan, melt the butter over a medium heat.
 Add the garlic and cook until fragrant, 1-2 minutes.
 Add the water (for the couscous) and the crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
 Add the couscous and a drizzle of olive oil.
-Stir to combine, cover with a lid and remove from the heat.
+Stir to combine, place a lid on the saucepan and remove from the heat.
 Leave until all the water is absorbed, 5 minutes.
 Fluff up with a fork and set aside.

 Finely chop the tomato.
 Pick and roughly chop the mint leaves.
 In a medium bowl, combine the tomato and 1/2 the mint with a drizzle of olive oil and a pinch of salt and pepper.
 Set aside.
 Thinly slice the spring onion.
 Roughly chop the baby spinach leaves.
-Zest the lemon (see ingredients list) to get a good pinch, then slice in half.
+Zest the lemon (see ingredients list) to get a good pinch.

 Divide the herbed couscous between plates.
 Top with the seared salmon and tomato salsa.
 Spoon over the lemon yoghurt and sprinkle with the toasted almonds.